floragunncom/search-guard-docs/concepts.md

 * A user wants to **interact** with an Elasticsearch cluster
  *  this means any kind of interaction, ranging from issuing simple queries to changing the cluster topology
 * Search Guard retrieves the **credentials** of the user
  * This can be achieved by explicitly asking (challenging) the user to provide this information, or it can be extracted directly from the request.
-Credentials can be something like a username/password combination, but also something like a hostname.
+Credentials can be something like a username/password combination, but also a hostname or the DN of a TLS certificate.
 * Search Guard **authenticates** the credentials against an authentication backend.
- * This step is optional if you use for example Kerberos, TLS client or proxy authentication.
+ * This step is optional if you use for TLS client or proxy authentication.
 * Search Guard **authorizes** the user by retrieving a list of roles for the user
  * Roles retrieved in this step are called **backend roles**, for they are retrieved from a backend system.
 This step is optional.
 * Search Guard **maps** the user and her backend roles to **internal Search Guard roles**